kriomant/mockers/doc/guide.md

 ## Getting Started

 Mockers uses `proc_macro` feature, so it works with both nightly and stable compiler.

+Note that working on stable has some limitations:
+ * Compilation error messages are better on a nightly compiler, because the `proc_macro_diagnostic` is not yet stable.
+ * Only types implementing `Debug` may be used as arguments to mocked methods on stable.
+ * Mocking generic methods doesn't work on stable due to lack of trait specialization feature.

 Add `mockers` and `mockers_derive` as dependencies to your `Cargo.toml`: